cdl-geneseo/geneseo-dictionary/B/Bounce.md

 # Bounce

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bounce

 Created by  Unknown User (bli2), last modified on Nov 28, 2008

 Bounce: Verb- Leave, Get out of here. &quot;Let's bounce.&quot; 93% of people surveyed were familiar with this term.
 BIervese, 2008